bgachara/bgachara.github.io/posts/operating_systems.md

 ## Computer Hardware

+- Processor
-- Processor - fetch, decode, execute cycle.
+  - fetch, decode, execute cycle.
   - introduction of pipelines for more work.
   - superscalar CPU.
   - Different register types.
   - Moore's Law - transistor doubling every 18 months.
   - Multithreading/ Hyperthreading - each thread appears to the CPU as a separate CPU.
   - Multicore chips.

-- Memory - should ideally be faster than the CPU so no memory access times.
+- Memory
+  - Design constraints on computer memory can be summed up by 3 questions
+    - How much?
+    - How fast?
+    - How expensive?
+  - To achieve great performance, the memory must be able to keep up with the processor.
+  - There is a trade-off among the 3 key characteristics of memory namely: capacity, access time, cost.
-         - constructed as a hierarchy of layers.
+  - constructed as a hierarchy of layers, to overcome design dilemna across the characteristics.
   - register -> cache -> main memory -> magnetic disk
+  - locality of reference
   - questions to every cache situation:
     - when to put new item in cache.
     - which cache line to put new item in.
     - which item to remove from cache
     - where to put newly evicted item in main memory

 - I/O Devices
   - consist of the controller and the device itself.